Juicing recipes for vitamin b-9 juicing for folate (folic acid)

-For a long time folic acid was thought to be much better absorbed than naturally-occurring folate.
-However, a diet containing a variety of folate-rich, whole foods has been shown to be almost as effective.
+For a long time, folic acid was thought to be much better absorbed than naturally-occurring folate.
+However, a diet containing a variety of folate-rich, whole foods is almost as effective.

 Unlike most folate, the majority of folic acid is not converted to the active form of vitamin b-9, 5-mthf, in the digestive system.
 Instead, it needs to be converted in the liver or other tissues.
 Yet this process is slow and inefficient.
 After taking a folic acid supplement, it takes time for the body to convert all of it to 5-mthf.

-As a result, un-metabolized folic acid is commonly detected in people's bloodstreams, even in the fasted state.
-This is a cause for concern, since high levels of un-metabolized folic acid have been associated with several health problems.
+As a result, un-metabolised folic acid is commonly detected in people's bloodstreams, even in the fasted state.
+This is a cause for concern since high levels of un-metabolised folic acid have been associated with several health problems.

 However, one study suggests that taking folic acid along with other b-vitamins, particularly vitamin b6, makes the conversion more efficient.

-Several studies indicate that chronically elevated levels of un-metabolized folic acid may have adverse health effects.
+Several studies indicate that chronically elevated levels of un-metabolised folic acid may have adverse health effects.
 These include:

-Increased cancer risk: high levels of un-metabolized folic acid have been associated with increased cancer risk.
+Increased cancer risk: high levels of un-metabolised folic acid have been associated with increased cancer risk.
 They may also speed up the growth of precancerous lesions.

 Undetected b12 deficiency: among elderly people, high folic acid levels may hide vitamin b12 deficiency.
 Untreated vitamin b12 deficiency may increase the risk of dementia and impair nerve function.

-Even a small, daily dose of 400 mcg may cause un-metabolized folic acid to build up in the bloodstream.
-Although high folic acid intake is a concern, the health implications are unclear and further studies are needed.
+Even a small, daily dose of 400 mcg may cause un-metabolised folic acid to build up in the bloodstream.
+Although high folic acid intake is a concern, the health implications are unclear, and further studies are needed.

-The take away here is that high levels of un-metabolized folic acid may negatively affect health by increasing cancer risk or hiding vitamin b12 deficiency.
-This build up happens very easily, and the full impact on health is not yet known.
+The take away here is that high levels of un-metabolised folic acid may negatively affect health by increasing cancer risk or hiding vitamin b12 deficiency.
+This build-up happens very quickly, and the full impact on health is not yet known.

 What is the healthiest source of vitamin b-9?